 If you check out from a baseline library, the default is level 0 for the current version; you may also choose a prior version (from -1 to -99).

-If you choose a prior version, a batch job will be submitted automatically to perform the check out (if you check out the current version, the check out is performed online).
+You can either perform the check out operation online, or check the "Batch mode" box to submit a batch job to perform the check out in the background.